 - Milk: Use whole milk or favorite plant milk.
 I use homemade cashew milk in this recipe.

-- Potatoes: I like Yukon gold potatoes in this veggie corn chowder because they have a thin, light color skin, are creamy and are easy to find.
+- Potatoes: I like Yukon gold potatoes in this veggie corn chowder because they have a thin, light color skin, are creamy and easy to find.
 German butterball or yellow finn potatoes are good subs if needed.
 All have thinish skin, so there’s no peeling the potatoes.
 Simply scrub, dice and add to the soup pot!

 - Beans: Small white beans such as navy beans or great northern beans work perfectly in this vegetarian potato corn chowder.
 They’re small and tender enough not to overwhelm the other ingredients.